 Learning to play the guitar can be a lot of fun and is a great skill to have.
 The truth is, however, that everyone longs for a little bit of variety every now and then.

 If you’ve just started to get pretty good with the guitar, you may not realize that your new skills can be applied to other instruments too.
 The guitar is a great “gateway” instrument to other instruments.
-Luckily, you’ll find that once you know how to play the guitar, it’s really easy to transfer your skills into playing other instruments.
+Luckily, you’ll find that once you know how to play the guitar, or really any instrument, it’s easy to transfer your skills into playing the 2nd instrument.

 If you’re ready for a little bit of variety, here are the best musical instruments guitar players should learn next.